Old Main, Room 311

-- Kaitlyn Sheridan ‘09 began graduate work in American history at Oxford University in England in fall 2009.
+- Kaitlyn Sheridan ‘09 began graduate work in American history at Oxford University in England.

 - Anne Reeder ‘09 is a public health professional at the Colorado School of Public Health.

-- Tsione Wolde-Michael ‘08 began graduate work in history at Harvard University.
+- Tsione Wolde-Michael ‘08 is completing graduate work in history at Harvard University.

 - Hillary Mohaupt ‘08 earned a master's in museum studies at the University of Delaware.

 - Anne Cullen '07 is studying public history at Loyola University.

 - Evan Mohl ’07 is a reporter for Major League Baseball in Boston, Mass.